web-eid/web-eid-authtoken-validation-java/example/README.md

     -   `WebEidChallengeNonceFilter` for issuing the challenge nonce required by the authentication flow,
     -   `WebEidMobileAuthInitFilter` for issuing the challenge nonce and generating the deep link with the authentication request, used to initiate the mobile authentication flow,
     -   `WebEidAjaxLoginProcessingFilter` and `WebEidLoginPageGeneratingFilter` for handling login requests.
--   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration,
+-   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration.
+    -   `SigningService`: prepares ASiC-E containers and finalizes signatures.
+    -   `MobileSigningService`: orchestrates the mobile signing flow (builds mobile signing requests/responses) and supports requesting the signing certificate in a separate step when enabled by configuration.
 -   `web`: Spring Web MVC controller for the welcome page and Spring Web REST controller that provides a digital signing endpoint.

 The `src/resources` directory contains the resources used by the application: